Analysing goals and potential outcomes

-For example, rather than simply analysing how a piece of new artificial intelligence might behave in the environment as it exists today, we should consider possible complications if other pieces of new artificial intelligence, including adversarial technology, or new forms of hacking, are introduced into the environment as well.
+- Rather than simply analysing how a piece of new artificial intelligence might behave in the environment as it exists today, we should consider possible complications if other pieces of new artificial intelligence, including adversarial technology, or novel forms of hacking, are introduced into the environment as well.

-This analysis might lead to the conclusion that the new technology would, after all, be more dangerous to deploy than was first imagined.
-Or it could lead to design changes in the new technology, so that it would remain beneficial even if these other alterations in the environment took place.
+This kind of analysis might lead to the conclusion that a piece of new technology would, after all, be more dangerous to deploy than was first imagined.
+Or it could lead to us changing aspects of the design of the new technology, so that it would remain beneficial even if these other alterations in the environment took place.

 Anticipate fat tails

 The principle of “Anticipate fat tails” urges us to remember that not every statistical distribution follows that of the famous Normal curve, also known as the Gaussian bell curve.